-8.6 Non-Agricultural Commercial Fertilizer (Application, Handling and Storage) Policies Approach
+8.6 Non-Agricultural Commercial Fertilizer (Application, Handling and Storage) Policies Approach nutrients can lead to algae blooms in surface water that can produce toxins that are harmful to humans and animals.

 Commercial fertilizers may threaten the safety of drinking water sources due to runoff, leaching, and leaks or spills resulting from improper handling, storage or application.
 They are associated with many land uses including agricultural, active recreational (golf courses, sports fields), institutional, industrial, commercial and residential.